 What we do

-- Our studies (both US and global) have focused on policy, program, and project evaluation of voluntary industry efforts and well as government taxation of sugary beverages and junk food, mandatory front-of-package labeling, marketing restrictions, and other guidelines issued by various governmental bodies.
+- Our studies (US and global) have focused on policy, program, and project evaluation of voluntary industry efforts and well as government taxation of sugary beverages and junk food, mandatory front-of-package labeling, marketing restrictions, and other guidelines issued by various governmental bodies.

-- We have linked packaged and processed food and beverage purchases to What We Eat in America to monitor nutritional changes in Americans’ grocery purchases, overall and among key sub-populations.
+- We have used commercial data sources on packaged and processed food and beverage purchases, alongside public dietary intake data such as What We Eat in America, to monitor nutritional changes in Americans’ grocery purchases, both overall and among key sub-populations.

-- We have developed a deeper understanding of the nature of food purchased: processing, convenience, content of specific ingredients and nutrients (e.g., caloric/low calorie sweeteners and sodium), and other health-related dimensions of the foods we purchase and consume.
+- We have developed a deeper understanding of the nature of food purchased: processing, convenience, content of specific nutrients, and other health-related dimensions of the foods we purchase and consume.

-We also provide technical assistance on large-scale regulatory activities to governmental entities in the United States as well as countries across the globe.
+We use our extensive profile of research experience to provide technical assistance on large-scale regulatory activities to governmental entities in the United States and countries around the globe, as well as to multilateral agencies (e.g., the World Health Organization, World Bank) in these ways:

 - Create fact sheets summarizing research related to taxation, marketing bans, and other policy options